MercuryPay/dsiPDCXListener.CSharp/README.md

 The azure website is active for 15 minutes and then after 15 minutes of no activity it will recyle and reset the Admin settings back to the default.

 ##Step 1: Display a payment page

+These steps show the generic path to processing transactions using the durangopizza.azurewebsites.net site as an example.

 In our case the payment page is fairly simple.
 It contains an amount text box, an option for credit or debit, and a submit button.